04 Feb Don’t start your writing by writing: the homework

 Audiences are full of ideas.
 If we just listen.

-I always start with the ‘Who’.
+I always start my homework with the ‘Who’.
 Because it will naturally lead to segmentation.

 One of my clients regularly describes their audience as ‘anyone aged 6 to 90’.
 Blimey!
 It’s like Alan Morris’ famous description of the audience for Coke: ‘Any #@!? with a mouth!’.